mileine/mileine/README.md

 - **Authenticity protects my mental health.**
 - **Foundation matters.**
-- ⚠️ Caring for mental health is **an essential part** of professional development.
+- **Caring for mental health is an ESSENCIAL PART of professional development.**

 And last but not least 👇